-Applications for financial aid from new and continuing students must be received by the Graduate and Professional School Financial Aid Service (GAPSFAS) by February 28.
-Financial assistance is awarded for one year at a time, and new applications are required each year.
+To be considered for a scholarship, an applicant's analyzed GAPSFAS form must be received at the Law School admissions office no later than March 15, 1987.
+Therefore a scholarship applicant should register with GAPSFAS by mid-February at the latest.
+Scholarships are awarded for one year at a time, and new applications are required each year.
 The amount and form of the award may vary from year to year on the basis of financial need and available funds.
 There is no guarantee that a student receiving a scholarship one year will receive a scholarship the next year.
 However, every effort is made not to reduce the scholarship award to a student whose financial circumstances remain the same.